vikas10/Django-Python-Demo/Question-Answer-Website/backend_api_documentation.md

 	- API Name: School Partnership API
 	- Status: Might not be required, need to be discussed
 	- URL: /products/school_partnership/
+	- Comment: Partnership is a property of a of the company itself, Should it belong to module named as company or logiqids?
 	- Method: GET
 	- Header: Platform-Header
 	- Request: No Query Params